ceandrade/BrkgaMpIpr.jl/CONTRIBUTING.md

 - Make sure that, for each method/function, you write unit tests that cover all corner cases, and few regular cases (> 1);

+- New code without proper unit tests will not be merged;

 - Do not commit or do a pull request until the code pass in all tests.